ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 # How do Gun Murder Rates Vary Across States through Time?

-One natual question we can ask is how serious of a problem gun violence is.
+One natural question we can ask is how serious of a problem gun violence is.
 That is, how many people lose their lives to gun related crimes and does this number vary by state and over time between 1980 and now.
 We choose some the most populous U.S. states, **California, Illinois, Texas, New York**, as well as **Arizona** for some particularities in its trend which we'll see.
 For each of these states, as well as for the United States as a whole, we plot the number of gun murders each month from 1980 to 2014, *scaled by the population of that state*.
 This scaling is important since a more populous state will likely have more gun murders.

-We take our state population data from the U.S. Census Beureau, which collects populaiton information every ten years.
+We take our state population data from the U.S. Census Bureau, which collects population information every ten years.
 That is, we use the years 1980, 1990, 2000, and 2010 for this information, and assume a constant population in between.
 This is not completely true but it's the best we can do here.

 Feel free to **toggle, click, and hover** over the individual states below!